Taking photos of dogs is no easy feat, but if you take the time to do it properly, you will get rewarding results.

 Applying the same logic, go to the brightest space when taking photos indoors.
 That is likely to be next to a window.

-If you are using a DSLR, beat your dog’s fast moments by setting your camera to a high shutter speed.
+If you are using a DSLR, beat your dog’s fast moments by setting your camera to a high shutter speed and high ISO.

 7. Avoid distractions

 Remember that your dog is the star.
 Pay attention to possible distractions, such as random strangers or an unsightly rubbish bin in the background that would ruin your photos.
 Shoot with a wider aperture (I like to use F2.8 and below) to give a nice soft blur on the unfocused areas.

 Be careful not to overdo it though, some apps or phones artificially add the lens blur, and it doesn’t look real.

 For beautiful portraits, it’s important to keep your dog’s eyes sharp.
 Always focus your camera on their eyes, and you won’t go wrong!